Biographies Characteristics Analysis

 Literature

-"for an all-encompassing work imbued with the clarity of thought and the passion of poetry"
+"for comprehensive creativity, imbued with clarity of thought and passion of poetry"

 Born and raised in the USSR.
-Since 1972 (and at the time of receiving the award) he lived in the USA, a US citizen
+Since 1972 (and at the time of receiving the award) lived in the USA, US citizen

 Joseph Rotblat